Hospedia

-Hospedia Ltd is a provider of bedside communication and entertainment units in UK hospitals, as well as clinical work flow solutions.
+Hospedia Ltd (formerly PatientLine) is a provider of bedside communication and entertainment units in UK hospitals which also sells clinical workflow solutions for NHS Trusts.

 History

 Hospedia Ltd is a private limited company, established in 1993.
 Hospedia acquired Patientline during July 2008 after the company entered administration.
 Hospedia then looked to acquire Patientline's main competitor, Premier Telesolutions, which would have given Hospedia responsibility for over 80,000 bedside television units.

 The proposed acquisition was referred to the Office of Fair Trading in 2008.
 On 30 October 2009, the Competition Commission announced that it had cancelled its inquiry into the acquisition.